LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 the necessary semantics for accurately replicating such experiments are available as Linked Data.
 The reproducibility of [experimental results is often considered to be even more important than the research article itself](cite:cites WaveLab), as the article can be considered to be merely _advertising of the scholarship_.
+For example, the [Comunica research article](cite:cites comunica) contains an [experiment workflow](https://comunica.github.io/Article-ISWC2018-Resource/#evaluation-workflow){:.mandatory}
+that is backed by the used Components.js configuration files.